davidlamcanada/davidlamcanada/README.md

 In my spare time, I like to read :books:, exercise :running:, and play video games :computer:.

-I am looking forward to collaborating with Github members on intriguing datasets.
+I look forward to collaborating with members on intriguing projects.

-You can connected with me on [Linkedin](linkedin.com/in/davidlamcanada).
+You can connect with me on  [Linkedin](linkedin.com/in/davidlamcanada).

 <br/>
 Source: